 The FIA Administration is the joint responsibility of the Secretary General for Automobile Mobility and Tourism, the Secretary General for Motor Sport and the Chief Administrative Officer.

-Andrew McKellar, FIA Secretary General for Automobile and Tourism
+Andrew McKellar, FIA Secretary General for Automobile Mobility and Tourism

-The Communication and International Relations Department, based in Paris, reports to the President.
+The Communications Department, based in Paris, reports to the President.
 Working in close collaboration with all the FIA departments, it is responsible for enhancing the visibility and reputation of the Federation with the media, the public as well as internal and external stakeholders.
-The Department also manages the FIA’s international relations with regional, national and global bodies and institutions.